mlswg/mls-architecture/draft-ietf-mls-architecture.md

 (members) have access to the shared cryptographic material.
 However every service/infrastructure has control over policies applied to its own clients.
 Applications managing MLS clients can be configured to allow for specific group operations.
-An application can, for example, decide to provide specific permissions to a group administrator that will be the one to perform add and remove operations, but the flexibility is immense here.
+On the one hand, an application could decide that a group administrator will be the only member to perform add and remove operations.
 On the other hand, in many settings such as open discussion forums, joining can be allowed for anyone.